What Are Benzodiazepines? Names & Uses

 Benzodiazepine Overdose & Abuse Symptoms

-Benzo overdose situations demand immediate medical attention, as they can rapidly progress to life-threatening complications, especially when combined with alcohol, opioids, or other CNS depressants.
+Benzo overdose situations demand immediate medical attention, especially when combined with alcohol, opioids, or other CNS depressants.

 - Severe sedation.